UraraReika/jet-woo-builder-custom-quantity-selectors/README.md

 # Description
-For JetWooBuilder widgets such as Products Grid, Products List, Archive Add to Cart Button and Single Add to Cart Button add custom quantity selectors controls section for content and styles.
+For JetWooBuilder widgets such as Products Grid, Products List, Archive Add to Cart Button, Single Add to Cart Button and Cart Table add custom quantity selectors controls.